voc/voctomix/voctocore/README.md

 as debian buster.
 It will probably work on most linux distributions which can satisfy the dependencies below.
 Voc2mix can run on Gstreamer version < 1.8 but at least 1.14 is recommended.

-### Ubuntu / Debian
+### Debian / Ubuntu
-On ubuntu 18.04 to 19.04 and debian buster the following packages are needed.
-The python depencies can also be handelt in a venv.
+On Ubuntu 18.04 to 19.10 and Debian buster the following packages are needed.
+The python dependencies can also be handled in a venv.
-Both debian and ubuntu provide vocotomix packages which my or may not be outdated.
+Both Debian and Ubuntu provide voctomix packages which my or may not be outdated.
 Currently its recommended to check out voc2mix from the git repository.

 ````
 git clone https://github.com/voc/voctomix.git